geo-frontend/nlmaps/examples/README.md

       </body>
     </html>

+#### An example with just `nlmaps-leaflet`
-6. For the next example, we need the `nlmaps-leaflet` package.
+For the next example, we need the `nlmaps-leaflet` package.
 And we also need the actual Leaflet library, so we'll install that as well:

     npm install --save nlmaps-leaflet leaflet